glensc/eventum-oldwiki/Eventum:General_Setup.md

 3. From "Existing Issue Reminders" List, select Details link (Actions)

 4. Create 1 (or more) Action, choosing Send Email Alert To...
 (Action Type) - select some users

 5. From "Existing Actions" List, select Details link (Conditions)

 6. Create 1 (or more) Condition, Choose - Field "Last Update Date" Choose - Operator "greater or equal than" Enter - Value "2" (hours) or other condition.

 7. Verify if the reminder emails are sent before and after the condition is true, from command line, run the [reminder script](/Eventum:Doing_a_fresh_install#Reminder_System_.28misc.2Fcheck_reminders.php.29 "wikilink").

 Notice that you can add multiple simultaneous Conditions for a single Action.

-### Email Error Logging System
+### Email Error Logging System {#email-error-logging-system}

 When an error is detected in Eventum, it is recorded in the log file [path-to-eventum]/log/errors.log; additionally if this option is enabled, the error will be sent by email to the addresses defined here.